 Poor weather conditions can have a significantly adverse effect on a vehicle maneuverability and driver visibility.
 A driver is not relieved of his or her duty to operate their vehicle in a safe matter simply because the weather is bad, however, and victims of accidents that occur in poor weather may still be able to recover.
 Because of the legally complicated issues that often arise in accident cases in which weather is a factor, it is important for victims to retain an experienced car accident attorney.
-The lawyers of the Law Offices of Shane Smith are skilled injury advocates who are committed to helping people injured in car accidents recover for their losses.
+The lawyers of Shane Smith Law are skilled injury advocates who are committed to helping people injured in car accidents recover for their losses.

 Poor Weather and Negligence